Introduction to probabilistic concurrent systems: Deterministic concurrent systems

-Since the dominant valuation $f$ is probabilistic, there corresponds a Markov measure as described in Sect.~\ref{sec:valu-prob-valu}.
+Since the dominant valuation $f$ is probabilistic, it corresponds to a Markov measure as described in Sect.~\ref{sec:valu-prob-valu}.
 The behavior of the resulting Markov chain of states-and-cliques is trivial, as shown by the following result.

 \begin{proposition} Let $\X=(\M,X,\bot)$ be a non trivial \DCS\ such that\/ $\Sigma_\alpha\neq\emptyset$ for all $\alpha\in X$, and let $\nu=(\nu_\alpha)_{\alpha\in X}$ be the Markov measure associated with the dominant valuation.
 Then for each initial state $\alpha\in X$, the probability measure $\nu_\alpha$ is the Dirac distribution~$\delta_{\{T_\alpha\}}$, where $T_\alpha=\max\Mbar_\alpha$.